Oakley, Dorset: Demographics and education

 The community is home to mainly middle- and upper-middle-class families with a proportion of the adults being employed by Cobham plc in the field of Defence, Avionics and Surveillance Systems, and in occupations such as teaching.
 Many of the other adults work in Bournemouth and Poole, with some commuting to London.

 The Independent Canford School is situated nearby and serves the community alongside Poole Grammar School for boys, Parkstone Grammar School for girls and the mixed Corfe Hills School.

 Merley First School sits on the border between Merley and Oakley and many of the community's children are in attendance.

 Relationship with Merley

 Merley, a large suburb and housing estate was built alongside Oakley and Canford Magna in the 1970s.
-Originally the developers wanted to call is 'Oakley Garden Village' but this met with protests from the residents of Oakley and the name Merley was chosen.
+Originally the developers wanted to call it Oakley Garden Village but this met with protests from the residents of Oakley, and the name Merley was chosen.

-There is no defined border between Oakley, Merley and Canford Magna and only the latter is signposted.
-Furthering to the confusion, the Oakley Shopping Centre is in Merley, whilst the Merley Community Centre is technically in Oakley.
+There is no defined border between Oakley, Merley and Canford Magna and only the last is signposted.
+Furthering the confusion, the Oakley Shopping Centre is in Merley, whilst the Merley Community Centre is technically in Oakley.

 A simple way of dividing the communities is to take the bottom of Oakley Straight, pronouncing everything south and east of Harrier Drive, Merley, and everything north and west, Oakley.
-The residents of Oakley frequently use the amenities in Merley, which include a quality butchers, post office, doctors surgery, pharmacy, Chinese take away and a convenience store.
+The residents of Oakley frequently use the amenities in Merley, which include a butcher's shop, a post office, a doctor's surgery, a pharmacy, a Chinese takeaway and a convenience store.